 An in vitro study evaluated the effect of pterostilbene on human retinal endothelial cells and found that it “may delay DR [diabetic retinopathy] through alleviating inflammation and antioxidation to suppress hRECs over proliferation.”
 (9)

 While not specific to diabetes bur rather eye health in general, another study published in 2016 found that it helped protect corneal epithelial cells from inflammation and oxidative damage (10).
 No research has been published to evaluate if it might help with other common eye diseases such as Age Related Macular Degeneration.

-Brain injury, age-related cognitive decline
+May slow age-related cognitive decline